PascaDiMagliano-Lab/Gift-of-Life-Public-Repository/README.md

 * `data` folder contains instructions for downloading data from GEO and samples metadata spreadsheet, along with other low-size input data.
 * `scripts` folder contains sub-folders for each section of the analysis.
 * `results` folder will be the output directory for the scripts.
-* `doc` contains reports for the results of the analysis.
 * `src` folder contains utility functions that are called within other scripts for a cleaner code.

 ***